taddison/tjaddison.com/_posts/2018/2018-12-24-Adding-caching-to-your-PowerShell-scripts.md

 Sometimes it makes sense to rework the script to accept the argument, though other times it can be cleaner to modify the call site to _cache_ the result, rather than changing every function to accept and potentially pass through that argument.

-The rest of this post will go through a specific example that motivated caching, and call out a few caveats if you do decide to implement caching.
+The rest of this post will go through a specific example that motivated caching, share a generic function that implements scriptblock-based caching, and call out a few and gotchas.

 <!--more-->